What is COPD?

 Doctors may also give you medicines to increase airflow and make it easier to breathe.
 Some medicines are used to prevent symptoms.
 Other medicines are used to relieve symptoms.
 You take some COPD medicines through an inhaler.
 This allows you to breathe medicine directly into your lungs.

-Doctors may suggest you go to pulmonary rehabilitation Overview of Pulmonary Rehabilitation Pulmonary rehabilitation is the use of exercise, education, and behavioral intervention to improve how people with chronic lung disease function in daily life and to enhance their quality of... read more to help improve your quality of life.
+Doctors may suggest you go to pulmonary rehabilitation Pulmonary Rehabilitation Pulmonary rehabilitation is the use of supervised exercise, education, support, and behavioral intervention to improve how people with chronic lung disease function in daily life and to enhance... read more to help improve your quality of life.

 To treat serious COPD symptoms or flare-ups, you may need to stay in the hospital.
 If an infection has caused the flare-up, you may need antibiotics.

 Stay away from irritants in the air such as cigarette smoke, air pollution, and pollen

 Talk to your doctor about getting a flu and pneumonia shot ( vaccination) Overview of Immunization Immunization enables the body to better defend itself against diseases caused by certain bacteria or viruses.
 Immunity (the ability of the body to defend itself against diseases caused by certain... read more